• Book Appointment

 • Wear a Mouthguard for Sports: If you play any contact sports (even non-contact sports where there’s a risk of impact), a custom-fitted mouthguard is essential.
 It protects not only your braces but also your teeth, lips, and gums from injury.
 Greenwoods Dental can help you get a comfortable, effective mouthguard.

-• Avoid Chewing on Non-Food Items: Break habits like chewing on pens, pencils, ice, or your fingernails.
+• Avoid Chewing Random Stuff: Break habits like chewing on pens, pencils, ice, or your fingernails.
 These seemingly harmless habits can put immense pressure on your brackets.

 • Be Gentle with Your Braces: When brushing, flossing, or using orthodontic tools, be gentle around your brackets and wires.

-• Report Loose Brackets Immediately: If you notice a bracket feeling loose or detached before you swallow it, contact Greenwoods Dental right away.
-We can often fix it before it comes completely off.
-Don’t try to fix it yourself!
+• Tell Us if Something Feels Loose: If you notice a bracket feeling loose or detached before you swallow it, contact Greenwoods Dental right away.
+We can usually fix it before it becomes a bigger issue.

 The Importance of Regular Orthodontic Check-ups